mosesfinlay/interactive-form/README.md

-# techdegree-project-3
+# Techdegree Project Three
-My third Techdegree project
+## Build an Interactive Form

+This project is a form that uses Javascript to make it interactive and to validate it.